Get the Facts

 A couple ages 29-33 with a normal functioning reproductive system has only a 20-25% chance of conceiving in any given month (National Women’s Health Resource Center).
 After six months of trying, 60% of couples will conceive without medical assistance.
 (Infertility As A Covered Benefit, William M. Mercer, 1997)

 Insurance and Coverage Facts

-Fifteen states have either an insurance mandate to offer or an insurance mandate to cover some level of infertility treatment.
-Eight of those states have an insurance mandate that requires qualified employers to include IVF coverage in their plans offered to their employees: Arkansas, Connecticut, Hawaii, Illinois, Maryland, Massachusetts, New Jersey, and Rhode Island.
+Sixteen states have either an insurance mandate to offer or an insurance mandate to cover some level of infertility treatment.
+Ten of those states have an insurance mandate that requires qualified employers to include IVF coverage in their plans offered to their employees: Arkansas, Connecticut, Delaware, Hawaii, Illinois, Maryland, Massachusetts, New Jersey, New York and Rhode Island.

 A study published in the New England Journal of Medicine (August 2002) found that the percentage of high-order pregnancies (those with three or more fetuses) was greater in states that did not require insurance coverage for IVF.
 The authors of the study noted that mandatory coverage is likely to yield better health outcomes for women and their infants since high-order births are associated with higher-risk pregnancies.